hassio-addons/addon-shinobi/README.md

 ## Setting up the MariaDB core add-on

 Setting up Shinobi to use MySQL can be a little complex for some users.
-So, let us give you some samples.
+So, let us give you some examples.

 First, install the core MariaDB add-on provided by Home Assistant (in case you didn't already have).

 Edit the add-on configuration of MariaDB.
-We need to do 3 things.
+We need to do 3 things:

 1. Add a database for Shinobi
 1. Add a user for Shinobi